bonvtt123/WBAN-testing/README.md

 - For Fitbit Versa 2, use `npx create-fitbit-app myVersa2Project --sdk-version 4.3.0` instead of `npx create-fitbit-app myVersa2Project` to have correct version

-- Include the companion file when set up your envinronment
+- Include the companion file when setting up your envinronment

 ### Prepare the app:
-Replace the content of app and companion file, package.json with the new content
+Replace the content of app and companion file.

+In package.json, change access permission to `["access_activity","access_exercise","access_heart_rate", "access_internet", "run_background"]`
 ###  Installing the app in Phone Fitbit app:
 If you're using a Fitbit device, you need to enable the Developer Bridge.
 On the watch, go to Settings and tap Developer Bridge, then wait until it says Connected to Server.